JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 3. Broadlands Fish Carrier at M27 TV1
 4. River Little test at Conagar Bridge

-(The interfacing module to Environment Agency database is the class __ImportFromEA__ in __EnvironAgency.py__.)
+(The interfacing module to Environment Agency database is the class __ImportFromEA__ in __EnvironAgency.py__).
 However, the Testwood GS station of EA has a severe data missing issue, containing data from Apr 2018- Aug 2021 only and in low quality (unchecked estimation).
 Filling missing values is essential because rejecting data can significantly decrease the dataset size and forecasting reliability.

-To fill the gap, I imputed it with the flow readings of a Broadlands Gauging Station(GS) owned by [National River Flow Archive](https://nrfa.ceh.ac.uk/data/search)(NRFA), which locates slightly upstream of Conagar Bridge GS and Test Back GS stations(look at the hydrology map for a clearer idea).
+To fill the gap, I imputed it with the flow readings of a Broadlands Gauging Station(GS) locating at slightly upstream of Conagar Bridge GS and Test Back GS stations(look at the hydrology map for a clearer idea), from National River Flow Archive(https://nrfa.ceh.ac.uk/data/search)([NRFA](https://nrfa.ceh.ac.uk/data/search)).
-Given the proximity between the stations, it is possible to achieve the approximation or estimation(a system identification task).
+Given the proximity, it is possible to achieve the approximation or estimation(a system identification task).
 To validate my idea, I extract the data from all the stations:
 <p align="center">
 <img src="/plots/compare.png">
 </p>